Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

 In the end, the best models are trained on the whole available data.
 Further models ensemble is formed based on this set.

 Using this approach it is possible to improve almost every sports area and we consider it based on solving Injury and Outcome Prediction tasks.

 At the Business understanding stage, we highlight the load analysis task for predicting Injury.

 Monitoring and adjusting loads to reduce injury risk is an important aspect of athlete management, especially since injuries can have an effect on whole team performance.

-After Data understanding process it’s possible to highlight several metrics which can be used by Machine Learning to quantify loads for players.
+After the Data understanding process it’s possible to highlight several metrics that can be used by Machine Learning to quantify loads for players.

 External loads refer to objective measures of training activity such as training duration, running distance, high and moderate speed running, and accelerations.
-Technical-tactical performance during matches can affect players’ physical fit: an average speed, a number of played competitions, an average covered distance, a number of minutes played and average field goals attempts.
+Technical-tactical performance during matches can affect players’ physical fit: average speed, number of played competitions, average covered distance, number of minutes played, and average field goal attempts.

-They can be measured using sensor technologies such as global positioning systems (GPS) and accelerometers, but the Computer Vision system is a far more effective way to measure these metrics.
+They can be measured using sensor technologies such as global positioning systems (GPS) and accelerometers, but Computer Vision in sports is a far more effective way to measure these metrics.

 Also, combined metrics are considered: The Monotony Session Load – the ratio between the mean and the standard deviation of the session load and the Acute Chronic Workload Ratio (ACWR) — the ratio between a player’s acute workload and his chronic workload.